-Run by our full-time certified welding instructor, the academy is required for all new hires regardless of their training or certifications.
+Run by our full-time certified welding inspector, the academy is required for all new hires regardless of their training or certifications.
 This training protects new hires from starting from scratch on a production line.
 The Welding Academy ensures our new hires welding meets our high-quality standard.

 The academy also provides continuous training and advancements for our employees.

-Schuette's three different welding departments work on a variety of alloys and thickness.
+Our welding departments work on a variety of alloys and thickness.
 We have:

 Schuette Metals is one of the founding members of the Central Wisconsin Metal Manufactures Alliance (CWIMMA).